Avaiga/taipy-getting-started-core/step_02/ReadMe.md

     ["Scenario"]
 ```

-- Get an entity from its id
+- Get an entity from its id:

 ```python
 scenario = tp.get(scenario.id)
 ```

 - Delete an entity through its id.
-Example: how to delete a scenario.
+For example, to delete a scenario:

 ```python
 tp.delete(scenario.id)